-From the analysis of the current data one can conclude that the state of Gujarat is rich in its saurian diversity, with some of the unique and spectacular species harmoniously occupying a myriad of microhabitats distributed across the four biogeographical provinces.
+Lastly, the analysis of data generated herein suggests that the state of Gujarat is rich in its saurian diversity, with some of the unique and spectacular species harmoniously occupying a myriad of microhabitats distributed across the four biogeographical provinces.
 Further, the comprehensive study on the community ecology of lizards in the selected habitats enabled one to better understand their guild structure and resource utilization.
-This together with the knowledge gained on the ecophysiology and breeding biology of the representative species of lizard - Sitana ponticeriana, will help herpetologists and the wildlife managers to design meaningful conservation strategies for the lesser known fauna in the protected areas as well as in the biodiversity rich unprotected areas in the state.
-However, the data at hand is still insufficient to develop a meaningful predictive computational modeling which if developed, would come handy in precise and faster decision making at a time of rapid change in the land use pattern in a state like Gujarat with rampant mushrooming of industries.
+This together with the knowledge gained on the ecophysiology and breeding biology of the representative species of lizard - Sitana ponticeriana, will help herpetologists and the wildlife managers to design meaningful conservation strategies for this lesser known fauna in the protected areas as well as in the biodiversity rich unprotected areas in the state.
+However, the data at hand, being an isolated attempt, is still insufficient to develop a meaningful predictive computational model, which if developed would come handy in faster decision making in a state like Gujarat with rampant mushrooming of industries and associated change in the land use pattern.
 Therefore, ample of avenues are still open for further studies in community ecology and ecophysiology of herpetofauna in the state, and the present work shall offer a robust baseline data for infallible designing of the future studies.